-Coaches and parents get busy "helping" him with more feedback.
-More concerned with what this at-bat says about their ability to develop the hitter, they grow more in their criticism.
+Coaches and parents get busy “helping” him with more feedback.
+More concerned with what this at-bat says about their ability to develop the hitter, their criticism grows.

-- "We can't hit what we don't swing at!"
+- “You can’t hit what you don’t swing at!”

-- "You're in a hole now, better choke up on the bat and protect the plate."
+- “You’re in the hole now, better protect the plate.”

 Wishing everyone would just shut up, our hitter is fighting back tears.
 He knows he shouldn’t swing at a high pitch.
 He knows he should swing at pitches right down the middle.
 All he wants is for this game to end.
 He wants to be home in his room, with no one watching.